 In association with Frances Lincoln and Amnesty International, we are asking children to write a poem inspired by the topic of Freedom, the theme of this year’s National Poetry Day and a theme of John Lennon’s immortal song Imagine, which is being released as a beautiful picture book, illustrated by Jean Jullien.

-The competition opens on 15th August 2017 and runs to Friday 1st December 2017.
+The competition runs to Friday 1st December 2017.

 Download the competition entry form and associated teaching resources and introduce your class to ideas of rights and freedoms.